Smuglyak/EcommerceProject/README.md

 3. As a customer, I can List the menu by price
 4. As a customer, I can View the meal description and ingredients
 6. As a customer, I can View the meal visualization
-7. As a customer, I can Add or Remove specific ingrediets in the meal as I wish
+7. As a customer, I can Add or Remove specific ingredients in the meal as I wish
 8. As a customer, I can Add, Delete or Modify the quantity of the order
 9. As a customer, I can Forget my password, and press the option to send the sign in link to my email *
 10. As a customer, I can Contact the chat support for any questions *